0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Intro
 Ransomware is one of the most simple , yet significant threats facing organizations nowdays.
 Unsuprisingly, the rise and continuing development of ransomware led to a plentitude of research aimed at detecting and preventing it.
-AV vendors , independent security reseachers and academies all proposing various solutions to mitigate the threat.
-This blogpost is going to walkthrough the development and design of RansomGuard , covering some fun internals along the way.<br/>
+AV vendors ,independent security reseachers and academies all proposing various solutions to mitigate the threat.
+In this blogpost we introduce RansomGuard, a filesystem minifilter driver designed to stop ransomware from encrypting files through use of the filter manager.
+We also discusss the concepts and ideas that led to the design of RansomGuard, and some of the challenges we encountered in its implementation.
+Challenges that up until this day certian AV solutions are unable to solve.

 ## The filter manager
 The filter manager provides a level of abstraction allowing driver developers to invest more time into the actual logic of the filter rather than writing a body of "boiler plate" code.
 Speaking of boiler plate code , writing a legacy file-system filter driver that really **does nothing** can take up to nearly 6,000 lines of code.
 The filter manager essentially serves as a comprehensive “framework” for writing file system filter drivers.
 The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys), and as I/O requests arrive at the filter  manager legacy filter device object, it invokes the registered minifilters using a call out model.<br/>